Introduce Variable refactoring

 This refactoring allows you to create a new local variable or constant based on a selected expression, initialize it with the expression, and finally replace all occurrences of the expression in the method with references to the newly introduced variable.

 In the example below, we use this refactoring to replace two occurrences of the same string with a variable:

-- ReSharper adds the new local variable and suggests you to choose its type and name.
+ReSharper adds the new local variable and suggests choosing its type and name.
 You can choose one of the suggestions or type your own values.
 Press Tab or Enter to move to the next input position.
 Shift+Tab to return to the previous input position.

 This feature is supported in the following languages and technologies:

 The instructions and examples given here address the use of the feature in C#.
 For more information about other languages, refer to corresponding topics in the ReSharper by language section.